-In Stockton, CA, the judge overseeing the city's bankruptcy proceedings issued a ruling stating that the city may modify worker pensions as part of its plan to exit bankruptcy.
-The city instead elected to preserve pension benefits for retired workers in lieu of modified pensions for new employees and reductions in retiree health benefits.
+In Stockton, CA, the judge overseeing the city's bankruptcy proceedings issued an ruling containing a non binding opinion that the city may modify worker pensions as part of its plan to exit bankruptcy.
+The city elected to preserve pension benefits for retired workers in lieu of modified pensions for new employees and reductions in retiree health benefits.
 (Opinion - United States Bankruptcy Court - Eastern District of California, filed February 4, 2015)

 Summary of Public Pension Legal Rulings, NASRA (case summaries organized by state and by topic, members-only)